 Mandragora officinarum is a poisonous plant growing up to 30 cm tall.
 It is native to southern and central Europe and lands around the Mediterranean Sea.
 It grows in woodlands and dappled shade.
 Mandrake roots are hallucinogenic and narcotic.
-You can adopt a mandrake seed as an unusual and fascinating gift.

 The leaves grow in a rosette, are oblong and up to 40 cm long.
 The white-green or purple flowers grow up to 5 cm in width and are borne on stems springing from the neck.
 The flowers are hermaphroditic (have both male and female organs) and are pollinated by insects.
 After flowering the plant produces globular, orange to red berries, resembling small tomatoes.
 All parts of the plant are poisonous.

 Above ground the mandrake is relatively unremarkable – it is below ground where the magic and mystery of this plant reveals itself.
 The fresh or dried root contains highly poisonous alkaloids, including atropine and hyoscyamine.
 The root is hallucinogenic and narcotic, and in sufficient quantities induces a state of oblivion.